-If you want to nominate someone for an honour, the first step is to complete a short online application form (in Dutch only).
+If you want to nominate someone for an honour online, the first step is to complete a short application form (in Dutch and only available for nominees living in The Netherlands).
 The form will be submitted for consideration to the municipality where the person you wish to nominate lives.
 A municipal officer assesses the application and determines whether there is sufficient reason to nominate them.
 The municipal officer may contact you before they make the decision.
 If the decision is positive, they will send you a link to the full online application form.

 - A royal decoration should be a surprise.

 - Try to find out whether the person you wish to nominate would appreciate a royal decoration.

 - The award process can take a long time.

 - Support your nomination with documents from other supporters, preferably signed letters, printed, if relevant on the organisation’s headed paper.
 Other documents can also be submitted.

 - If the person you wish to nominate is seriously ill, you can ask the municipality to fast-track the nomination.

 - In the interests of protecting the nominee’s privacy, you will not be informed of the reasons for granting or refusing the honour